-In accordance with the NASW Code of Ethics and the CSWE Educational Policy and Accreditation Standards program mission for MSSW and BSSW degree Programs in Social Work Education, the University of Tennessee, Knoxville College of Social Work curricula shall provide content and learning experiences to prepare social workers to practice without discrimination, with respect, and with knowledge and skills related to clients' age, caste, class, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.
+In accordance with the NASW Code of Ethics and the CSWE Educational Policy and Accreditation Standards program mission for M.S.S.W. and B.S.S.W. degree Programs in Social Work Education, the University of Tennessee, Knoxville College of Social Work curricula shall provide content and learning experiences to prepare social workers to practice without discrimination, with respect, and with knowledge and skills related to clients' age, class, color, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, and sexual orientation to alleviate poverty, oppression, and other forms of social injustice.